THE FINAL REPORT

 In a 6-3 decision, the Supreme Court ruled that when the a controlling number of members of a state licensing board are members of the regulated occupation, they are only immune from antitrust claims if they are acting under direct orders from the state.

 In our case, the Structural Pest Control Board is controlled by Branch 2 licensees who determine the outcome of the Board's voting on a variety of self dealing issues, including the vote to create an economic monopoly for themselves when attempting to amend section 8555(g).
 The votes of these non-state actors are not supervised by any independent state entities and, in the case of seeking to amend section 8555(g), were not acting under any direct order from the state.
-Thus, the board defendants can not hope to pass the two part Midcal test they would need for Parker immunity rising from claims that they violated the Sherman Antitrust and Clayton Acts.
+Thus, the Board defendants can not hope to pass the two part Midcal test they would need for Parker immunity rising from claims that they violated the Sherman Antitrust and Clayton Acts.

 Antitrust laws and regulations are put in place to discourage monopolistic operations – to protect consumers, to prohibit practices that restrain trade, and to ensure that the marketplace remains open and competitive.
 The evidence we produced in court, and the documentation we later identified during the Permanent Injunction's review, would present a powerful showing that the defendants have committed acts in restraint of trade when also violating the federal court order.
-Such acts may be prohibited by the Sherman Antitrust and the Clayton Acts.
+Such acts may be prohibited by the Shermant Antitrust and the Clayton Acts.
 We will need professional legal advice to answer that question.

 FINANCING ANOTHER LEGAL BATTLE

 In addition, and most importantly, we were fortunate to have our attorney fees paid by the Pacific Legal Foundation and the Institute For Justice.
-This time however, these public interest law firms will not be available because we will not be seeking another constitutional issue nor would we be asking for another injunction.
+This time however, these public interest law firms will not be available because we will not be addressing another constitutional issue nor would we be asking for another injunction.
 This time we would be making our case for compensatory and/or punitive damages against the Merrifield defendants, their employees, their associates, agents, attorneys and others who aided and assisted the defendants in violating the Merrifield plaintiffs' legal rights.

 I AM NOT A LAWYER

 Finally, please remember that I am not a lawyer.
-I have had no legal training whatsoever and I am simply a plaintiff in a legal case just like you.
+I have had no legal training whatsoever and I am simply a plaintiff in this legal case just like you.
 My opinions are based solely on my personal involvement in this case since 2003.
 Every CNWCOA member will have to consider the issues and decide how best to proceed.
 My job, as I see it, is to give you all the relevant information you might want or need to make these decisions.
 I also need to create ways for you to raise your questions and concerns in an organized way either online or in meetings.
 Good communication will be essential so please help out where you can.

 Alan Merrifield, President CNWCOA